Sprouse v. Turner Trucking Company

 Lennon, Camak, & Bertics PLLC

-Mr. Bertics is a recognized expert in workers’ compensation law.
-He is the past Chair of the N.C.
-Bar Workers’ Compensation Specialization Committee which is responsible for certifying attorneys in North Carolina as specialists in workers’ compensation law.
-He also chaired the Workers’ Compensation committee for three years and served on the committee for six.
 He is a frequent lecturer at workers compensation and Social Security legal education conferences and has given over 40 presentations on a wide range of subjects in workers’ compensation and Social Security law.
 He has substantial workers’ compensation litigation experience, trying workers’ compensation cases at all levels, from the initial hearing all the way through the North Carolina Supreme Court.
 He is frequently associated as lead counsel in complex workers compensation claims by attorneys around the state.

 Jay A. Gervasi Jr.

-Attorney Jay Gervasi has more than 30 years of legal experience and is a board-certified specialist in workers’ compensation through the North Carolina State Bar Board of Legal Specialization.
+Jay Gervasi has more than 30 years of legal experience and is a board-certified specialist in workers’ compensation through the North Carolina State Bar Board of Legal Specialization.

-Jay graduated cum laude from Duke University in 1980, with a Bachelor of Science degree in zoology.
+Gervasi graduated cum laude from Duke University in 1980, with a bachelor of science degree in zoology.
 After working as a medical research technician at the Duke Medical Center for a few years, he attended Vanderbilt University Law School, where he graduated in 1986 in the top 15 percent of his class.
-After four years of practice for business-oriented firms, in which he represented defendants and insurance companies in workers’ compensation and other personal injury claims, along with a variety of other types of matters, Jay “jumped the fence” in 1990 and joined a plaintiffs’ personal injury law firm in Greensboro, where he headed up the workers’ compensation practice area and worked on other personal injury cases.
+After four years of practice for business-oriented firms, in which he represented defendants and insurance companies in workers’ compensation and other personal injury claims, along with a variety of other types of matters, Gervasi “jumped the fence” in 1990 and joined a plaintiffs’ personal injury law firm in Greensboro, where he headed up the workers’ compensation practice area and worked on other personal injury cases.
 After 10 years at that firm, in 2000, Jay opened his own law practice, Jay Gervasi, P.A., where he remains today.

 Opinion Filed June 16, 2023